tbar317/GRRAgentDeployer/README.md

 ##If you plan to deploy your GRR Agents to multiple targets
 .\Invoke-GRRAgentDeployer.ps1

+# Example

 PS C:\Users\user.b.subject\Desktop> .\Invoke-GRRAgentDeployer.ps1 -target 192.168.131.101
 Execution Policy has been set to Bypass.
 Trusted Hosts values are set.

 Setting up Credentials to use on the remote host(s)...

 Enter the domain short name
 TEST2

-Enter the username to connect to the remote system(s) ghost.admin
+Enter the username to connect to the remote system(s)
+ghost.admin

 Please enter the password to connect to the remote system(s): ****************

-Do you want to identify a list of targets: yes or no? no
+Do you want to identify a list of targets: yes or no?
+no

 Enter the full path to your GRR Executable:
-C:\Users\user.b.subject\Desktop\pstest.exe
+C:\Users\user.b.subject\Desktop\grr.exe
-The local path has been set to C:\Users\user.b.subject\Desktop\pstest.exe
+The local path has been set to C:\Users\user.b.subject\Desktop\grr.exe

-Enter the full path on the remote host wher you want to deploy the executable: c:\windows\system32\pstest.exe
+Enter the full path on the remote host wher you want to deploy the executable:
+c:\windows\system32\grr.exe
-The remote path has been set to c:\windows\system32\pstest.exe
+The remote path has been set to c:\windows\system32\grr.exe

 Handles  NPM(K)    PM(K)      WS(K)     CPU(s)     Id  SI ProcessName                    PSComputerName
 -------  ------    -----      -----     ------     --  -- -----------                    --------------
-     36       2      312        740       0.00   1784   0 pstest                         192.168.131.101
+     37       2      284        680       0.02   4872   0 grr                            192.168.131.101

 GRR agent deployed for host 192.168.131.101